rsms/smisk/docs/source/library/smisk.mvc.rst

     :type   path: string

-    :raises EnvironmentError: If smisk does not know how to perform *sendfile* through the current host server.
-    :raises EnvironmentError: If response has already started.
+    :raises EnvironmentError: If smisk does not know how to perform *sendfile* through the current host server or if response has already started.
     :raises IOError: